 If the project has been built complying with all regulations instructed by the authority, then after inspection, the certificate is issued.
 It takes around 3 to 4 weeks for the whole process to take place.

-On the other hand, if any discrepancy is found, the authority might impose a penalty, and in case of major violation of rules, the project can be demolished.
+On the other hand, if any discrepancy is found, the authority might impose a penalty, and in case of a major violation of rules, the project can be demolished.

 A provisional certificate is basically a temporary certificate.
 At times it might happen that the majority of a project is complete, but the builder needs to offer occupancy to buyers.
-In such cases they may apply for a provisional completion certificate.
+In such cases, they may apply for a provisional completion certificate.
 However, the validity of this certificate is only six months.
 After which, the builder needs to apply for the complete certificate post-construction.

 A building completion certificate format usually includes the following details:

 It is illegal to reside in a property without a Project Completion Certificate, but there can be exceptions where the authority may allow it.
 For example, if a project has been on hold for some reason or it will be completed in a short time, the local authority may provide the certificate.
 On the other hand, if a builder does not provide the certificate, the owner can approach the local authority for the same.

 Ans: A Completion Certificate is a legal document that shows a building/project is ready for possession.
 On the other hand, one can only obtain an Occupancy Certificate denotes that a property has adhered to all regulations of civic authorities and has received clearance for electricity, water, and other amenities.

 Ans: You should not buy a property from a builder not providing a completion certificate.
 Such properties can be illegal and can lead to eviction, demolition or other legal issues.

 However, some builders might provide you with a provisional certificate when buying the property, but it is only valid for six months.
 Residing in a property without a CC can be quite risky.